roysoler/roysoler/README.md

 ### Selected Projects
 - 🧠 Brain Tumor Segmentation and Encription of the Region of Interest
-- 🎲 Monte Carlo Option Pricing
+- 🎲 MCS and Black-Scholes for Option Pricing

 <!--
 **roysoler/roysoler** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.